datamade/site-launch-checklist/README.md

 - [ ] hoverable things are tappable
 - [ ] charts/maps look ok

+## Printer Friendliness

+Dynamic sizing, dark backgrounds, and interactivity don't play well with printers.

+Pick one:
+- [ ] Make a print stylesheet using a `@media print {}` media query, then add it to your site with `<link rel="stylesheet" type="text/css" href="css/print.css" media="print">`
+- or -
+- [ ] Use Firefox dev tools to remove offending elements (like sticky footers), alter colors where needed, and screenshot the entire page (here's how: https://stackoverflow.com/a/14830242).
+- [ ] Slice the resulting PNG into a multi-page PDF by copy/pasting page-sized chunks into the rich text editor of your choice, i.e. Microsoft Word or Google Docs.
+Export it to PDF and add it to the directory your images are stored in.
+- [ ] Add a link to the printer-friendly version to your website.

 ## Page Speed
 - [ ] run the site through https://developers.google.com/speed/pagespeed/insights/